uhstray-io/open-k8s/README.md

 - [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/): A tool to deploy production-ready kubernetes clusters.
 - [microk8s](https://microk8s.io/): A lightweight kubernetes distribution.

+## Deployment Options

+1. [./k0s](./k0s) - Deploy a cluster using k0s as the underlying framework
+2. [./kubeadm](./kubeadm) - Deploy a cluster using kubeadm as the underlying framework
+3. [./microk8s](./microk8s) - Deploy a cluster using microk8s as the underlying framework

 Long term goals of the project including codifying best practices, architecture, and security configurations into GO as a common programming language to deploy the clusters maintained in this project.

 ## Server Hardware Reference Architecture Diagram